Regulatory and Industry News Alerts from Armanino

 On September 13, 2021, the House Ways and Means Committee proposed legislation that incentivizes private schools to provide more student financial aid in return for a reduced excise tax.

-For these schools, the proposed legislation provides some welcome relief.
+For these schools, the proposed legislation, aligned with the recent regulatory updates, provides some welcome relief.
 The bill comes after debate about whether the excise tax was helping to ensure private college and university endowment assets were being used to reduce the increasingly high cost of education for low-income students attending top private institutions.

 The proposed bill includes modifications to the endowment excise tax under Internal Revenue Code (IRC) 4968 and the addition of a public university infrastructure credit.